harshasrinivas/cli-github/README.rst

 |  |Build Status|  | |Version| |  |Downloads| |
 +------------------+-----------+--------------+

-Version 1.0.6
+Version 1.0.7
 -------------
-- Fixed URL parsing bugs
-- Left Indented repo names
-- Fixed Python 2/3 compatibility issues
 - Option to list releases of a user's repo
 - Option to download tarball/zipball from repo link
+- Conformed to pep8 guidelines

 Live Demo
 =========